-What Is Change Leadership?
-(Part 1 of 3)
+A Guide to Leadership and Change (Part 1 of 3)

 There’s leading through normal times, and then there’s leading your organization through a change.
-You might be tempted to say that there’s no difference between the two, but that would be naïve.
+You might be tempted to say that there’s no difference between change leadership and everyday leadership, but that would be naïve.
 Change leadership has its own demands and requires a different mindset and an extra set of capabilities in order to lead your organization to a new place.

 Everyday leadership is not easy, and I don’t mean to dismiss it as such.
 It takes a special type of person to motivate employees throughout the organization, drive toward results, satisfy investors and analysts, and hobnob with partners and influencers.
 On a different scale, leading a function, unit, or division, such as Sales, requires its own set of abilities and discipline, including greater attention to detail and keeping your sales managers and reps focused on hitting their number on a weekly, monthly, and quarterly basis.

 Putting it in perspective, you might think of it as the difference between peacetime (normal) and wartime (change) leadership.

 In peacetime, you are essentially towing the line, working toward goals and objectives that could have been in place for quite some time.
 Reviewing annual budgets and setting numbers and targets for the year ahead by adjusting a few numbers is not leading through change.
 That’s same old, same old.
 And that’s okay — as long as you don’t become complacent, stale, and stagnant.
 These are times to train your employees, perfect your processes, and refine your business so that you’re operating at peak performance and capacity.